sbansal6/alpaca-mcp-server/README.md

 ### Asset Information
 44. Search for details about the asset 'AAPL'.
-45. List all tradeable US equities.
+45. List all tradeable US Large-cap stocks.
-46. Show me all active crypto assets.
+46. Show me the top 5 tradable crypto assets by trading volume.
 47. Filter all assets with status 'active'.
 48. Show me details for the stock with symbol 'GOOGL'.